JatinVira/duckietown_contrib/DB21/README.md

 2. [Actuators](actuators.md)

-    This section covers the different actuators equipped on the robot like motors.
+    This section covers the different actuators equipped on the robot like motors, LED's and an OLED display.

     <div id="actuator_icons" align="center">
     <a href="actuators.md#motors">